 Representative Field Experiences and Expectations.
 During the first few days on site, students should become familiar with the setting, policies, schedules, school counseling office, forms, and procedures.
 Your site supervisor should introduce you to the principal and teachers.
-In addition, your site supervisor should help you develop a "case load" and job plan for your 200 hours.
+In addition, your site supervisor, should help you develop a "case load" and job plan for your 300 hours.
 The first few weeks may be spent in an observational capacity until both the student and the site supervisor feel comfortable with the student taking on individual sessions, small group facilitation or classroom guidance lessons.
-You may also spend some time learning the procedures and processes for exceptional student education and placement.
-You should examine the referral processes and tests that are most frequently used in the school by school counselors.
+You may also spend some time learning the procedures and process for exceptional student education and placement.
+Examine the referral process and tests that are most frequently used in the school for guidance.
 Try to be involved with at least one S-Team, IEP team meeting, RTI session, and/or 504 plan meeting during the term.